kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

         image: "oamdev/vela-apiserver:v1.2.4"
 ```

-The image tag becomes the addon's version due to the `context.metadata.version` points to.
+The image tag becomes the addon's version which the `context.metadata.version` field points to.
 The real example is [VelaUX](https://github.com/kubevela/catalog/blob/master/addons/velaux/resources/apiserver.cue).
 Other available fields of metadata please refer to [metadata](./intro).

 When the addon is enabled, `template.cue`, `parameter.cue` and the resource files will be gathered  with the addon metadata in `metadata.yaml` to render out the resources and apply them.

 ### Binding the Definition to a component

-If you want to bind a Definition to a component in the application, to achieve dynamically enable the ability of one X-definition, you can do it by setting `addon.oam.dev/bind-component` annotation on the definition.
+If you want to bind a Definition to a component in the application, to dynamically enable the ability of one Definition, you can do it by setting `addon.oam.dev/bind-component` annotation on the Definition.

 An actual example is [`fluxcd`](https://github.com/kubevela/catalog/tree/master/addons/fluxcd/definitions) addon.